savoirfairelinux/building-inclusive-open-source-software/docs/E-ITD.md

-# 🔧 Inclusiveness technologies : Desktop
+# 🔧 E-ITD Inclusiveness technologies : Desktop

     This module gives a comprehensive list of accessibility testing tools (both